staff0rd/documentation/partials/_install-run.md

 ```

 In each case you can run Event Store with the `eventstore` command, and stop it with `Ctrl+c`.
 To use the default database location you need to use `sudo`, or you can change the location with the `--db` parameter.

+To build Event Store from source, refer to the [Event Store README](https://github.com/EventStore/EventStore#mac-os-x).

 * * *